Economic Freedom, Markets, and Women's Well-Being

 Educational Outcomes

-In countries that are economically free, 95% of primary school aged females are enrolled in school.
-In the least free countries, only 80.9% of females are enrolled in primary school.
-This is a difference of nearly 15 percentage points.
+In countries that are economically free, 97.5% of primary school aged females are enrolled in school.
+In the least free countries, only 79.2% of primary school aged females are enrolled in primary school.
+This is a difference of more than 18 percentage points.

 Women and Progress

-As of 2018, 37 countries restrict a married woman’s ability to obtain a passport, six restrict her ability to travel outside her country in other ways, and 17 restrict her ability to simply travel outside her home.
+As of 2022, 23 countries restrict a married woman’s ability to obtain a passport, eight restrict her ability to travel outside her country in other ways, and 12 restrict her ability to simply travel outside her home.

 Financial Independence Outcome